cables-gl/cables_dev/README.md

 if given a branch, like `update_all.sh develop` tries to switch all the repositories to that branch before then merging develop and building.

-### rebuild_natives.sh

-walks the three repositories and rebuild bcrypt and node-sass. sometime fixes error when switching node versions.

 ### stale_branches.sh

 walks the three repositories and outputs branches that have been merged to develop